Student Disability Services at the CUNY Graduate School and University Center

 Definition of Disability

-A disability is any physical or mental impairment that substantially limits one or more major life activities.
+A disability is any physical or mental impairment—visible or invisible, permanent or temporary—that substantially limits one or more major life activities.
 A person is considered to be a person with a disability if the individual has the disability, has a record of the disability, or is regarded as having the disability.
 Under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973, qualified persons with disabilities are entitled to reasonable accommodations to achieve non-discriminatory access to programs, services, and activities of the GC.
-Some examples of covered disabilities are visual and hearing impairments, mobility impairments, impairment of hand function, and such “hidden” disabilities as AIDS/HIV, learning disabilities, ADD and ADHD, ASD, heart conditions, chronic fatigue syndrome, and being in recovery from substance abuse.
+Some examples of covered disabilities are visual and hearing impairments, mobility impairments, impairment of hand function, and such “invisible” disabilities as learning disabilities, ADHD, ASD, PTSD, GAD, MDD, bipolar disorder, heart conditions, TBI, chronic pain disorders, AIDS/HIV, chronic fatigue syndrome, and being in recovery from substance use disorder.

 For more information (with confidentiality) contact the Manager of Student Disability Services, Director of Student Affairs, or the Vice President for Student Affairs (1-212-817-7400 or email@example.com) and consult the Student Handbook.